-The City of Independence, MO is known for its incredible history and attractions, including the Truman Library and Museum.
 Harry S. Truman, 33rd president of the United States, proudly called Independence, MO, his home.

-In addition, long before President Harry S. Truman, the pioneers made Independence the most popular starting point for the Oregon Trail, California, and Santa Fe trails.
+Long before President Harry S. Truman, the pioneers made Independence the most popular starting point for the Oregon Trail, California, and Santa Fe trails.
 Here, you can feel the roots of history while also feeling the hospitality of a hometown — even if it’s not your own.

 The city hosts a number of historic museums that document its regional importance in the mid-19th century.
 We know you will enjoy these top 15 landmarks to visit in Independence Missouri.